pmean/build-website/text/07/CountData-07.md

 Suppose you observe a count of 20 that represents a single observation from a Poisson distribution with unknown parameter λ.
 You want a 95% confidence interval for λ.
-The width of the 95% confidence interval would be 1.96\*√20 = 8.8, so the confidence interval would range from 11.2 to 28.8.
+The width of the 95% confidence interval would be 1.96*√20 = 8.8, so the confidence interval would range from 11.2 to 28.8.

 The normal approximation is reasonable as long as λ is large.
-Different sources quote different values for \"large\", ranging from 5 to 20.
+Different sources quote different values for "large", ranging from 5 to 20.

 **Confidence interval for a rate variable**.
 Quite often, you are interested in computing not a count, but a rate.
 A rate is simply a